Kaporos/Trowel/README.md

 Trowel is a **really** lightweight project scaffolding tool.

+# Installation

+You can either download this entire repo execute

+    go install .

+or simply

+    go install github.com/kaporos/trowel@main

 # Usage

 First, you must create your templates, so open a dir and put some files in it.